Kzax01/Wiz-Cloud-Security-Challenges/Perimeter-Leak.md

 **Problem:** We have valid IAM credentials, but the S3 bucket enforces a **network condition** via a VPC Endpoint.
 AWS CLI requests exit to the public internet, so are blocked.

-**SSRF solution:** The SSRF proxy only allows requests to domains containing `amazonaws.com` — perfect! 🎯
+**SSRF solution:** The SSRF proxy only allows requests to domains containing `amazonaws.com` which is perfect! 🎯

 ### 💡 Strategy: Presigned URLs